Murder of Jennifer Cave: Legal outcome

 On August 23, 2005, Colton Pitonyak was charged with murder.
 Laura Hall was arrested in September 2005.
 On Monday, January 29, 2007 Pitonyak, then 24, was convicted of murder.
 On the same day, the jury panel recommended a 55-year prison sentence for Pitonyak.
 Pitonyak received a 55-year sentence.
 He will be eligible for parole once 50% of his sentence has been served, at which time he will be around 51 years old.
 Outside court, Jim Sedwick said, as paraphrased by Harriet Ryan of Court TV, that "there was only a two-and-a-half-year functional difference between the jury's sentence and the life term.
 In Texas, those sentenced to life are eligible for parole in 30 years."

 In 2007, Hall was convicted of tampering with evidence and hindering the apprehension of Pitonyak.
 The former charge originates from the dismemberment of Cave's body.
 She was sentenced to five years for the tampering and one year for the hindering, with the sentences to be served concurrently.
 Jordan Smith of the Austin Chronicle said "The relatively light sentence, after an emotional appeal from Hall's father, suggests that the delay in reaching a verdict reflected some division in the jurors' judgment of Hall's culpability.
 But Hall's trial, like Pitonyak's, in the end produced little understanding either of what really happened to young Jennifer Cave or, most especially, why her supposed friends ended her life with such brutal, emotionless, and unthinking cruelty."
 On February 19, 2009, the Texas Third Court of Appeals ordered re-sentencing.
 The court ruled that her sentencing hearing was unfair and Hall was released on bond.

-In 2010, a jury in Travis County, Texas resentenced Hall to the maximum possible sentence, including prison and $14,000 ($ when adjusted for inflation) in fines.
+In 2010, a jury in Travis County, Texas, resentenced Hall to the maximum possible sentence, including prison and $14,000 ($ when adjusted for inflation) in fines.
 The sentences, to be served concurrently, include 10 years for tampering with evidence and one year for hindering apprehension.
 She would get credit for two years that she had already spent in confinement prior to the sentencing.
 On Monday February 8, 2010, Hall was placed in county custody prior to her new sentencing hearing.
 On August 3, 2010, Hall was taken into the custody of the state prison system, the Texas Department of Criminal Justice (TDCJ).
 She was initially assigned to the Plane State Jail.
 On October 28, 2011, the state denied parole to Laura Hall.
 She became eligible again in November 2012.

-As of 2013, Colton Pitonyak, TDCJ#01413729 and State ID (SID)#07004898, is incarcerated in the Memorial Unit.
+As of 2023, Colton Pitonyak, TDCJ#01413729 and State ID (SID)#07004898, is incarcerated in the Memorial Unit in Rosharon, Texas.

 In 2014, Hall was denied parole by the Texas Board of Pardons and Paroles.
 In 2016, Laura Hall was still incarcerated in the Lockhart Unit.
 On March 15, 2018, she was released on parole from prison under mandatory supervision, including GPS monitoring, and could not return to Travis County or to make any contact with the Cave family until after the end of her prison sentence, which was in August of the same year.